Performance: Rockin' the Fillmore

-Performance Rockin' the Fillmore is the 1971 live double-LP/single-CD by the English blues-rock group Humble Pie, recorded at the Fillmore East in New York City on May 28–29, 1971.
-It reached #21 on the Billboard 200, #32 in Canada, and entered the UK Top 40.
+Performance: Rockin' the Fillmore is the 1971 live double-LP/single-CD by the English blues-rock group Humble Pie, recorded at the Fillmore East in New York City on May 28–29, 1971.
+It reached No. 21 on the Billboard 200, #32 in Canada, and entered the UK Top 40.

 Background

 The hour-long set contains one original song and several cover versions.
-"I Don't Need No Doctor" was the biggest hit from the album, having been issued as an edited single and reaching #73 on the Billboard Hot 100 in October 1971.

-The song listed as "Four Day Creep", and attributed to the classic blues singer Ida Cox, bears no melodic or lyrical resemblance to her self-recorded composition of that title.
+The song listed as "Four Day Creep" is attributed to the classic blues singer Ida Cox, but bears no melodic or lyrical resemblance to her self-recorded composition of that title.
 The single version of "I Don't Need No Doctor" was backed with "A Song for Jenny" from the Rock On album, which Marriott wrote for his first wife, Jenny Rylance.

 After the album was mixed, and shortly before it was released, guitarist Peter Frampton left the band because of growing friction between him and Marriott.

 The album's steady sales helped it to become the band's first RIAA gold record.
 Its popularity helped the band's previous album, Rock On, reach gold album status.
+"I Don't Need No Doctor" was the biggest hit from the album, having been issued as an edited single and reaching No. 73 on the Billboard Hot 100 in October 1971.

-On October 29, 2013, Omnivore Recordings released all four sets recorded that weekend as a four CD set Performance: Rockin' the Fillmore-Complete Recordings.
+On October 29, 2013, Omnivore Recordings released all four sets recorded that weekend as a four-CD set Performance: Rockin' the Fillmore: The Complete Recordings.